The Stepdaughters

 The Stepdaughters is a 2018 Philippine television drama series broadcast by GMA Network.
 Directed by Paul Sta.
-Ana, it stars Megan Young and Katrina Halili both in the title role.
+Ana, it stars Megan Young and Katrina Halili both in the title roles.
 It premiered on February 12, 2018 on the network's Afternoon Prime line up.
-The series concluded on October 19, 2018 with a total of 178 episodes.
+The series concluded on October 19, 2018, with a total of 178 episodes.

 The series is streaming online on YouTube.

 Premise

 A story of two women, Mayumi and Isabelle who dislike each other.
 They will eventually become stepsisters when Mayumi's mother marries Isabelle's father.